How does this medication work? What will it do for me?

 Stomach problems: ASA may cause stomach problems such as ulcers or bleeding.
 If you have a stomach problem, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Call your doctor immediately if you notice signs such as stomach or abdominal pain, black tarry stools, or vomiting blood.
 Using ASA at the same time as other anti-inflammatory medications increases the risk of stomach ulcers and bleeding.

-Pregnancy: This medication is not recommended for use by pregnant women unless the anticipated benefits outweigh the possible risks.
+Pregnancy: This medication is not recommended for use by pregnant people unless the anticipated benefits outweigh the possible risks.
+Use of this medication can harm a developing baby, as well as cause serious withdrawal symptoms in newborns.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: ASA - caffeine - codeine - butalbital passes into breast milk.
 Some of the codeine dose is converted into morphine by the body, once it has been taken.
 For some people, this change happens much faster than for others.
 If this happens to a nursing mother, the baby is a risk of receiving a morphine overdose through the breast milk, which could be fatal.
 This medication should not be used by breast-feeding mothers.